 Jane Austen College student joins National Centre for Writing's prestigious Lit From the Inside programmeBack

-Jane Austen College student, Casper Rhodes-Leeder, has been selected to join the National Centre for Writing's prestigious Lit From the Inside programme.
+Jane Austen College student, Casper Rhodes-Leeder, has been selected to join the National Centre for Writing's prestigious Lit From the Inside programme using the link below.
 We're incredibly proud of the achievement.
 Casper has written a blog about the experience, programme and what comes next.

 When I found out that Dragon Hall was the National Centre for Writing, I was amazed that it had been right on my doorstep for so many years.
 I often feel that Norwich is overlooked.
 Few people outside Norfolk know about the rich history and stories that make up this beautiful and unique city, so I think it is so exciting that it’s the location of England’s first UNESCO City of Literature.
 I have had a passion for reading and writing which started at the age of 7, when I, like many other children, read the Harry Potter series.
 Since then, I have ploughed through Steven King, lived in Philip Pullman’s imagining of Oxford, and made friends with characters like Joe Gargery and Elizabeth Bennet.
 As well as my passion for reading, I love to write creatively and my poetry has even been praised by Lady Anwen Hurt.
 So when I discovered the Lit from the Inside programme, described as “a behind-the-scenes look at the literary arts scene” on the NCW website, it felt perfect for me.